Shlomo Shamir: Civilian career

 In civilian life, Shamir established Israel's phosphate mines and headed the Israel Land Authority.
-He received a master's degree in Social Sciences from Tel Aviv University and is a graduate of Harvard University AMP Program of 1970.
+He received a master's degree in Social Sciences from Tel Aviv University and was a graduate of Harvard University AMP Program of 1970.

 On 19 May 2009 Shamir died in Tel Aviv at the age of 93, leaving his daughter Yael, two grandchildren and one great-grandchild.

 In 2014 his memoirs were collected and turned into an autobiography released in Hebrew called Three Miracles and a Hebrew Flag in the British Army.
 It was translated into English with new annotations and photograph in 2025 as Dance of the Fire: The Jewish Brigade in WW2: Facts, Myths, Appraisal and edited by his daughter.